 The faery king’s smile became a sneer, then he tilted his back and laughed and laughed and laughed.

 Wayne stood at the threshold of his sister’s room, suitcase in hand.
 He hadn’t been inside since her disappearance, almost ten years before, his parents keeping it locked tight.
-Cobwebs spanned the corners of the ceiling, a thick coating of dust lay on every surface, and there was a stuffiness that made it hard to breathe.
+Cobwebs spanned the corners of the ceiling, a thick coating of dust lay on every surface and there was a stuffiness that made it hard to breathe.
 His old room was a games room now: pool table, jukebox, arcade games, and his father was loath to give it up.
-After a brief, fiery argument, his parents decided it was time to open Sandra’s room.
+After a brief, fiery argument, his parents had decided it was time to open Sandra’s room.

 Wayne put his suitcase on the bed and opened the window, then turned back and sighed.
 It was a hard thing coming back to his parents after years living on his own.
 Well, not on his own, with his boyfriend Jeremy.
 And that was the whole point of his return.
 They had broken up, and he couldn’t afford to live by himself.
 So now he was stuck with his parents, in his sister’s dusty, depressing room filled with ghosts.

 He sat on the bed’s flowery duvet and stared at her empty easel.
 Her disappearance had almost destroyed their family: his father had turned to drink and lost his job; his mother was an angry griever and had taken out her rages on his father and himself until Wayne couldn’t take anymore and left to make his own way at sixteen.
 It was surprising his parents managed to stay together.
 Things were better now but the tension, the sadness, had never left.